ubports/docs.ubports.com/humanguide/design-concepts/in-app-icons-design.rst

 Corners
 ~~~~~~~

-Curved corners are prefered if possible.
+Curved corners are preferred if possible.
 The following picture shows a zoom on the default outer and inner curvatures, with nodes and Bezier handle.
 The default curvature can be scaled down when the shape is smaller.

 .. figure:: /_static/images/humanguide/17.png